danirus/django-comments-xtd/docs/index.rst

 .. highlightlang:: html+django

-A Django pluggable application that can be used to add comments to your models.
+A Django pluggable application that adds comments to your models.
 It extends the once official `Django Comments Framework <https://pypi.python.org/pypi/django-contrib-comments>`_ with the following features:

 .. index::
    single: Features